Evaluating Pulsed Radiation Therapy to Treat Glioblastoma

 How long will I be in this study?

-After your treatment is stopped, your doctor and study team will watch you for side effects.
-They will monitor you every 6 months for 5 years after treatment and then annually for 3 years.
+After you finish your treatment, your doctor and study team will watch you for side effects and your tumor status.
+They will check you one month after you finish radiation, then every 1 to 2 months for 9 months.
+The study team will then check you annually for up to 4 years.

 Am I required to be in this study?